Costa Verde Spain Travel Guide

 The Costa Verde's unique geography shapes its climate, culture, and outdoor activity potential, offering a rich exploration.

 The Costa Verde boasts a rich and a history with many layers, evident in its ancient caves, Roman remains, medieval towns, and distinct cultural identities.
 The region's story begins deep in prehistory, as seen in the remarkable Upper Paleolithic cave paintings of Altamira in Cantabria, an UNESCO World Heritage site.
-These artworks give a glimpse into the lives of early human inhabitants.
+These artworks present a glimpse into the lives of early human inhabitants.
 Later, the Romans established a presence, leaving behind archaeological sites in cities like Gijón.

 Perhaps one of the most defining historical periods for this region was the Reconquista.
 Asturias, in particular, is considered the cradle of Christian Spain, with the Engagement of Covadonga in 722 AD marking the beginning of the Christian recovery of the Iberian Peninsula from Moorish rule.
 This heritage is present in its pre-Romanesque churches and sacred sites.
 Throughout the centuries, maritime trade and fishing shaped the coastal towns, while inland, agricultural and mining traditions developed.
 The late 19th and early 20th centuries experienced the rise of "Indianos," emigrants who returned from the Americas with fortunes, building lavish mansions that dot the landscape and add to the region's architectural diversity.